satadrubasu/WorkCheatsheet/Cheatsheets/dockerReference.md

 The result is that we can build this image but the application specific commands won't be executed until the built image is used as a base image.
 They'll then be executed as part of the base image's build.

 ### Scenario : .dockerignore (Large temp folders / passwords etc).
   Just like .gitignore use this file to add all filre / folders / expressions to ignore copying to image Ignore sending tmp files for filesize calculation to engine during build

 ### Scenario : Data Containers alternative to -v <host-dir>:<container-dir>
-    sole responsibility is to be a place to store/manage data. use busybox as the base as it's small and lightweight
+    Note : __docker ps__  Data containers are not listed in docker ps Sole responsibility is to be a place to store/manage data.using __busybox__ as the base as it's small and lightweight Create a Data Container for storing configuration files using

-    Create a Data Container for storing configuration files using
+      > Create a Data Container for storing configuration files using copy config.conf file into our dataContainer and the dir config.
-    > Create a Data Container for storing configuration files using
+       > docker cp config.conf dataContainer:/config/